Legal & Ethical Issues

 Mason has a useful discussion of the different procedures which may be covered by the term FGM.
 She also points out that, in contrast to the way in which the adverse impact of male circumcision is usually underestimated and trivialised, most people overestimate and exaggerate the harm done by female circumcision.
 Although it is very damaging to sexual function and often carries additional adverse side-effects, it is not true that circumcised women necessarily become incapable of sexual sensation or pleasure, and it seems that many are still capable of orgasm.

 The article emphasises that consent is the central concept in all surgical treatments, since "all medical treatment is preceded by the patient's choice to undergo it"; without consent, even the least touching amounts to the tort of battery.
 Legal cases have established that the rights of parents to impose medical procedures on children decline as the children get older, and further that children (even if intellectually disabled) have the right to provide informed consent to treatment.
-If a procedure is not medically required, a ruling of the High Court (Marion's case, 1992) ] has established that approval must be granted by the Family Court.
+If a procedure is not medically required, (Marion's case, 1992) has established that circumcision may not be performed without the approval of the Family Court.

 Mason concludes that tolerance of male circumcision makes it much harder to eliminate and actually encourages female circumcision, and she quotes one activist as stating: "Female circumcision will never stop so long as male circumcision is going on.
 How do you expect to convince an African father to leave his daughter uncircumcised as long as you let him do it to his son?"
 It is hypocritical and counter-productive for the USA to urge African and Islamic cultures to eliminate female circumcision while American doctors continue to enforce the mass circumcision of male babies.